winnie1994/spark/docs/docs/procedural-splats.md

 # Procedural Splats

-Forge makes it easy to create Gaussian splat collections procedurally, and includes some splat constructors that are useful for common tasks like creating a grid or text made of splats.
+Spark makes it easy to create Gaussian splat collections procedurally, and includes some splat constructors that are useful for common tasks like creating a grid or text made of splats.
 The example "Procedural Splats" puts some of these to use in a scene.

 ## Adding splats to a collection